czhangy/UCLA-CS-Electives/CS/CS-161/notes.md

         - Modify to avoid repeated states along path => complete in finite space
       - `O(b^m)` time
         - Terrible if `m` is much greater than `d`
-        - If solutions are dense, may be much fast than BFS
+        - If solutions are dense, may be much faster than BFS
       - `O(bm)` space
       - Not optimal